 A full-day safari in the rich forests of Bardiya.
-In between, you can go to one of the mighty rivers of the west for a swim with Gangetic Dolphins or just to see them playing.
+In between, you can go to one of the mighty rivers of the west for a swim with Gangetic Dolphins or just to see them play.
 In the forests, too, you will have a chance to witness wild elephants and one-horned rhinoceros - the natives of the riverine forests.

 Take a jeep safari for 3 hours through the forest to witness tigers and other animals.
-In late afternoon, cruise upon an elephant’s back through the forest.
+In the late afternoon, cruise upon an elephant’s back through the forest.